-NER Pass Through Conside erations EY's assessment Cap Event' in the NER, Grid Australia argued that: For some events, particularly in the case of extreme forms of natural disaster, past claims experience is very limited and subject to wide variations depending on the severity of the event.
+NER Pass Through Considerations EY's assessment Cap Event' in the NER, Grid Australia argued that: For some events, particularly in the case of extreme forms of natural disaster, past claims experience is very limited and subject to wide variations depending on the severity of the event.
 In these circumstances it is difficult to estimate the probability of occurrence, and/or the costs that may result.
 As a consequence, insurance may only be available at a reasonable cost up to a cap, leaving network service providers (NSPs) with residual exposure to losses above the cover limit.
 Grid Australia also noted that the available premiums to increase the cover limit may be prohibitively priced.
-Based on our review of the NSW DNSPs risk management framework, at a high level, we consider that the NSW DNSPs' have considered a range of measures to efficiently manage and mitigate the risk where possible and appropriate. regard to: 1) the availability (incomposition of insurance agains 2) whether the event (i) it is possible to composite (ii) the potential composition service provider could insure against the event, having cluding the extent of availability in terms of liability limits) st the event on reasonable commercial terms; or can be self-insured on the basis that: calculate the self-insurance premium; and cost to the relevant service provider would not have a on the service provider's ability to provide network As stated in c) above, there are some events which are not likely to be within a prudent service provider's control.
-As a result, it may be difficult to estimate the probability/costs of occurrence or available premiums to increase the insurance cover limit may be very high.
-For these events it is therefore impossible to calculate a reliable self-insurance premium but the potential cost to the relevant service provider would have a significant impact on the provider's ability to provide network services.
-We have not undertaken detailed analysis to conclude whether the individual insurance covers currently in place are appropriate for each DNSP's individual business and risk profile.
+Based on our review of the NSW DNSPs risk management framework, at a high level, we consider that the NSW DNSPs' have considered a range of measures to efficiently manage and mitigate the risk where possible and appropriate. whether the relevant service provider could insure against the event, having As stated in c) above, there are some events which are not likely to be within a prudent service provider's control.
+As a result, it may be difficult to estimate the regard to: probability/costs of occurrence or available premiums to increase the insurance 1) the availability (including the extent of availability in terms of liability limits) cover limit may be very high.
+For these events it is therefore impossible to calculate of insurance against the event on reasonable commercial terms; or a reliable self-insurance premium but the potential cost to the relevant service 2) whether the event can be self-insured on the basis that: provider would have a significant impact on the provider's ability to provide network (i) it is possible to calculate the self-insurance premium; and services. (ii) the potential cost to the relevant service provider would not have a We have not undertaken detailed analysis to conclude whether the individual significant impact on the service provider's ability to provide network insurance covers currently in place are appropriate for each DNSP's individual services; and business and risk profile.
 However at a high level, we consider that the NSW DNSPs have an appropriate level of insurance to address their exposure to the extent of the insurance cap on the basis that: The NSW DNSPs have a sound overarching risk management framework with insurance arrangements which are regularly reviewed in line with current insurance market prices / conditions The risk management framework has processes in place for the regular consideration and review of a range of measures to efficiently manage and mitigate the risk where possible and appropriate As a result of the above, any residual risk is likely to be beyond their control of a prudent service provider The risk is likely to have a potentially material and negative asymmetric cost

 NER Pass Through Considerations EY's assessment impact. e) any other matter the AER considers relevant and which the AER has notified Network Service Providers is a nominated pass through event consideration.
-Should a Natural Disaster Event be accepted as a pass through event, another criteria can be added to the definition of an insurance event , that (e) the event cannot be categorised as a Natural Disaster Event.
+Should a Natural Disaster Event be accepted as a pass through event, another criteria can be added to the definition of an insurance event, that (e) the event cannot be categorised as a Natural Disaster Event.